-GPRA GAs should not contact client back-up contacts during the check-in stage.
+GPRA GAs typically do not contact client back-up contacts during the check-in stage.
+Back-up contacts can be contacted during this stage if there is no contact information for the client at all.

 DISCHARGED CLIENTS

 Check-ins are not completed for clients that have been discharged prior to check-in.
 If a client discharges from services during their check-in window, check-in attempts will be discontinued.